2024–25 USC Trojans men's basketball team

 The 2024–25 USC Trojans men's basketball team represented the University of Southern California during the 2024–25 NCAA Division I men's basketball season.
 The Trojans were led by first-year head coach Eric Musselman and played their home games at the Galen Center for the 18th season in Los Angeles, California as first year members of the Big Ten Conference.

 Previous season

 The Trojans finished the 2023–24 season 15–18, 8–12 in Pac-12 play to finish in a three-way tie for eighth place.
 As the No. 8 seed in the Pac-12 tournament, they defeated Washington in the first round before losing to Arizona.

 On April 1, 2024, head coach Andy Enfield left the school to become the head coach at SMU.
 On April 5, the school named Arkansas head coach Eric Musselman the team's new head coach.

-The season marked the team's last season as members of the Pac-12 Conference before joining the Big Ten Conference on August 2, 2024.